-Homily for the Third Sunday in Lent 2023 Year A
+Homily for the 3rd Sunday in Lent 2024 Year B

-There is almost a tangible feeling of frustration in Christ's conversation with the Samaritan woman in today's Gospel.
+There is almost a tangible feeling of frustration in Christ conversation with the Samaritan woman in today's Gospel.
 A simple thing like a request for a drop of water becomes complicated by religious differences.

-The Samaritan woman was amazed that Christ would even consider speaking to her, so disdainful was the practising orthodox Jew about these descendants of former Jews, who split from the old Kingdom of Israel and the worship of God in the Temple of Jerusalem, to worship another God in the high places and mountains of Samaria.
-To a Jew a Samaritan was unclean, an outcast, and considered the lowest of the low.
+The Samaritan woman was amazed that Christ would even consider speaking to her.
+The practising Orthodox Jews were so disdainful of the descendants of former Jews who split from the Old Kingdom of Israel and the worship of God in the Temple of Israel and went on to worship another God in the high places and mountains of Samaria.

+To a Jew, a Samaritan was unclean, an outcast and the lowest of the low.
-In the middle of His conversation with the Samaritan woman Christ says something pretty amazing that can easily be missed in all that talk of water.

-He said that the time will come when true worship will be done in spirit and in truth.
+And in the middle of His conversation with the Samaritan woman, Christ said something amazing that can easily be missed in all that talk about water.
+He said that "the time will come when true worship will be done in spirit and in truth".

 What did He mean?

 One radical interpretation is that all of this has no real value in God's sight.
-No matter how elaborate or beautiful the liturgy and the surroundings in which it is celebrated, be it the Sacred Heart in Bushey, St Peter's in Rome, Westminster Abbey, the Mosque in Mecca, the golden temple in Amritsar, or the Buddhist shrines in Japan.
-All of that material way of worshipping God is just so much noise and glitter in God's sight.
-If all of that should pass away, it would not matter.
-That would be a little bit too extreme, but there is nonetheless a kernel of truth in it.
+It does not matter how elaborate or beautiful the liturgy and the surroundings in which it is celebrated, be it Bushey, St Peters in Rome, Westminster Abbey, the Mosque in Mecca, the Golden Temple in Amritsar, or the Buddhist shrines in Japan.
+All of the material ways of worshipping God are just so much noise and glitter in God's sight.
+If all of that could pass away it would not matter.

+That would be a little too extreme, but there is, nonetheless, a kernel of truth in it.
 Let us see if we can discover what it is.

-The response of man to God, of creature to Creator, is always one of worship, but how and what we worship has often been conditioned by where we were born and the culture that we were brought up in.
-For thousands of years those two things affected the way that men conceived of God or the gods and how they related to Him or them.
-In the presence of his God, man felt mixed emotions, love, reverence, or even fear, and he expressed those in the rituals of his worship, the words of his prayers, music and dance, and especially in the buildings or the sites where he worshipped.
-Underneath all of this was the sincere but mistaken belief that not only was he in touch with God, but that he had a monopoly of or possessed God.
-Any other tribe, people, or community who made a similar claim was fiercely resisted.
-Hence the savagery of the many religious wars in history, down to even the present day.
-Now part of the great insight contained in the first two commandments to Moses was not only that there was only one God, that he was to be worshipped, but that ritual icons or images could not contain his presence.
-God could not be captured and held in a man-made object.
-God utterly surpassed all of that.
+The response of man to God, of creature to Creator, is always one of worship.
+But how and what we worship has often been conditioned by where we were born and the culture that we were brought up in.
+For thousands of years, those two things affected the way that man conceived of God or the gods, and how they related to Him.
+In the presence of his God man felt mixed emotions, love, awe, reverence or even fear, and he expressed those in the rituals of his worship, the words of his prayers, music, or dance; especially in the buildings or the sites where it was that those rituals occurred.
+Underneath all of this, of course, was the sincere but mistaken belief that he was not only in touch with

+God, but that he, in a sense, had a monopoly or possessed God.
+Any other tribe, people or community who made a similar claim was fiercely resisted, hence the savagery of the many religious wars down the years, including the present day.
+Now the greatest insight contained in the first two Commandments to Moses was not only that there was only one God, and that he was to be worshipped, but that ritual expressions like images or statues could not contain Him.
+God could not be captured and held in an image or in a temple; He utterly surpassed all of that.